Aims and scope

 The international journal Advances in Data Analysis and Classification (ADAC) is designed as a forum for high standard publications on research and applications concerning the extraction of knowable aspects from whatever types of data.
 It publishes articles on topics as, e.g.,

-Structural, quantitative, or statistical approaches for the analysis of data,
+- Structural, quantitative, or statistical approaches for the analysis of data,

-Advances in classification, clustering, and pattern recognition methods,
+- Advances in classification, clustering, and pattern recognition methods,

-Strategies for modeling complex data and mining large data sets,
+- Strategies for modeling complex data and mining large data sets,

-Methods for the extraction of knowledge from whatever type of data, and
+- Methods for the extraction of knowledge from whatever type of data, and

 - Applications of advanced methods in specific domains of practice.